pkalaniopio/Scripts/GO_parser_plotter/GO_parser_plotter_README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-If you have any questions about either this program or the GNU General Public License, please email me at Phillip.Kalaniopio@nau.eduIf you have any questions about either this program or the GNU General Public License, please email me at Phillip.Kalaniopio@nau.edu
+If you have any questions about either this program or the GNU General Public License, please email me at Phillip.Kalaniopio@nau.edu